AmFontys/TheBabelBridge-TowerOfTongues/Documents/Research/DOR_Plan.md

 ## Methods to use

 Some of the methods<sup>[1](#links)</sup> I need will be written down under the pattern that I will follow.
 With under that for what research question (globally) I plan to use it for.
-The numbers under the explanation are the sub questions that I think will be solved by it.
+The numbers under the explanation are the sub questions that will be solved by it.

 - Realize as an expert
   - Literature study